jaredalbright/LTClassBot/README.md

 # LTClassBot
-Bot to book LT classes
+Selenium bot to book LT classes hopefully to be replaced by API calls